Submitted by Furniche

 Behind the decorative doors is a roll-out shelf for the sleep apnea machine (any manufacturer’s unit), providing easy access for the machine controls and for filling the humidifier.
 The bottom shelf provides storage for gallon bottles of distilled water and any extra storage requirement.

 The hose portals on both sides of the unit allow the hose to move freely when pulling out the sleeve and when in use.
 This makes the your apnea machine usable on either side of the bed.
+There are other items such as pillows designed for sleep apnea.

 The shelf will fit two cpap/bipap/v-pap machines so it can be used between two beds to accommodate two sleep apnea patients.